gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 It stuck out its three-fingered manipulator.

 "Um..."
 Gumption started,
-but Maddy stepped forward and shook the bot's hand.
+but Maddy stepped forward and took the bot's hand.
-If there was any chance at all of getting Sindy back, she had to take it.
+If there was any chance at all of getting Sindy back, she had no other choice.

+"So what should I call you?"
+she asked,
+taking her paw back and massaging her new bruises.

+"This one's serial number is Dockety-One Forty-Bee," the bot replied.
+"But my *click*---
+my *click*---
+the modified GX-470 refers to this one as Dockety."

-"So do you know where they're headed?" she asked the bot, massaging her bruised hand.
+"All right, Dockety---do you know where they're headed?"

 "Lasercase will take the most efficient route back to base.
-That is the highway.
+That is the highway through the contaminated zone.
 We must depart immediately if we are to intercept them."

-"Wait.
-Who's Lasertaste?"
+"Who's Lasertaste?"
 Gumption interrupted.

-"Laser *case*," the bot corrected.
+"Laser *case*," Dockety corrected.
 "It leads the substitute worker acquisition team.
-This one feels strong antipathy toward it."
+This one feels strong antipathy toward it," the bot added.

 "Was it the one with the tentacles?"
 Maddy asked with a sinking feeling.